nexusformat/definitions/manual/source/mailinglist.rst

     + Subscriptions: http://lists.nexusformat.org/mailman/listinfo/nexus-code-svn
     + Archive: http://lists.nexusformat.org/pipermail/nexus-code-svn

-NeXus Code Tickets Mailing List
+:NeXus Code Tickets Mailing List:
     Members of this list will receive an email whenever a ticket (bug/issue/task) associated with
     NeXus code library development is modified on the